Skip to content

 contract Filter with FilterTrait {

-// Overriding default behavior of the FilterTrait
+// Overriding the default behavior of the FilterTrait

 override fun filterMessage(): Bool {